 The Centre for 21st Century Humanities is focussed on three key themes of e-research, impact, and crossing disciplines.
 Our vision is that by 2020 the University of Newcastle will be known for a significant concentration of excellence in the humanities to complement its distinction in science, engineering and medicine.

 The humanities focus on the context for human activity at the widest level.
 They have a particular contribution to make to advancing the study of humanity and its cultures in partnership with the social and natural sciences, and with engineering and biomedicine.
-The Centre for 21st Century Humanities will bring together emerging areas of the humanities where the University of Newcastle has significant strength, namely:
+The Centre for 21st Century Humanities brings together emerging areas of the humanities where the University of Newcastle has significant strength, namely:

 - Digital humanities, where humanities scholarship engages directly with digital technologies

 - The history of violence, which initiates a new field (Violence Studies) and offers exceptional opportunities for working across disciplines;

 - Social research services in the areas of primary industry development; generational health issues in rural areas; risk and engagement for major projects; and local government shared learning frameworks;